Phone: 905-525-9140 ext. 20836

 Keywords: therapeutic engagement, service delivery, family-centred care, qualitative methods, public engagement, pediatric rehabilitation, hard-to-reach families

 Dr. Phoenix's research focuses on parent engagement in therapy, family-centred care, parent mental health, accessibility in service delivery, models of service delivery, and patient and public engagement in research.
 She primarily does qualitative research, but has an interest in literature reviews and mixed methods research.
 Michelle enjoys doing research on teams with community partners (including children, parents, clinicians, organizations, and academic partners).

-Dr. Phoenix will be accepting one graduate student in 2018.
+Dr. Phoenix is currently accepting one graduate student.
 Interested students should send a CV and research interests to firstname.lastname@example.org.

 Phoenix, M. (2016) Service provision for hard-to-reach families: What are our responsibilities?
 In P. Rosenbaum, G. Ronen, E. Racine, J. Johannesen, & B. Dan (Eds) Clinical Ethics in Child Health Principles and Cases in Neurodisability (pp. 193-201).
 London: Mac Keith Press.

 Phoenix, M., Nguyen, T., Gentles SJ., VanderKaay, S., Cross, A., Nguyen, L. (2018) Using qualitative research perspectives to inform patient engagement in research.
 Research Involvement and Engagement, 4(20).
 DOI: https://doi.org/10.1186/s40900-018-0107-1

 Phoenix, M. & Rosenbaum, P. (2017) Presenting the Model of Risk, Disability and Hard-to-Reach Families to inform early intervention services.
 Disability and Rehabilitation.
 Published online Sept 29, 2017